-Minneapolis Chef Sarah Master came to Bamako, Mali to share methods of preserving foods with chefs, staff, and students.
+Minneapolis Chef Sarah Master came to Bamako, Mali to share methods of food preservation with chefs, staff, and students.
 She taught several methods of preservation including: curing, smoking, drying, and pickling of meats and similar methods for preserving fruits and vegetables.
 In collaboration with 3 restaurants available local foods and resources were utilized to create new menu-ready dishes.

 Meat: New ways of using the entire animal (i.e., fish, lamb and goat) were explored.
 As an example, a whole goat was purchased at the live animal market, slaughtered, cut up, and smoked for quick sandwiches as well as using the liver to make pate for the spread.
 Market vegetables (e.g., carrot, okra, green pepper, and onion) were pickled to use as a condiment.
 Methods of preparing meats combined with vegetables were experimented with leading to a special dinner event featuring off-cuts and offal.
 A creative menu consisting of testicles, intestines, tongue, livers, hearts, chicken heads and feet along with vegetables was introduced to staff and delighted guests.
 “Best meal I have ever tasted” raved a restaurant guest from the United Nations.

-Vegetables and Fruits: Fruits and vegetables are easily preserve by drying, canning and pickling.
+Vegetables and Fruits: Fruits and vegetables are easily preserved by drying, canning and pickling.
 In-season baskets of ripe, fresh fruits and vegetables line the roadways.
-Limes readily grow in Mali and can be used to raise the acidity level for canning.
+Limes readily grow in Mali and can be used to raise the acidity level for preservation and canning.
 Supplies needed are simple and include a heating source, stockpot, mixing bowls, knife, slotted spoon, fork, and sterilized jars with lids.

 “I believe the pickling and preserving will be used regularly….I am eager to return to teach more people how to preserve their meats and vegetables through canning, pickling, smoking, and drying.”